Michael Mo

 Research interests

-- Protests and social movements in East and Southeast Asia
+- Protests, social movements and pro-democracy movements in East and Southeast Asia

 - Elections and election campaigns, with a focus on Taiwan, Singapore, Malaysia and Hong Kong